EventStore/training-introduction-nodejs/README.md

 2. Make sure you are on master branch.
 3. Run:
    - `npm install` to install all of the dependencies,
-   - `npm build` to build source code
+   - `npm run build` to build source code
 4. To start EventStoreDB using Docker, run:

    - `docker-compose up` - for X86-based computers,